RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

 # Better Studio interactivity in day to day flow
-Together with the release of Trados Studio 2019 SR2 we decided to make some improvements to our public APIs and give our 3<sup>rd</sup> Party developers more access to Studio's functional flows as well as user interface styling.
+Together with the release of <Var:ProductName> 2019 SR2 we decided to make some improvements to our public APIs and give our 3<sup>rd</sup> Party developers more access to Studio's functional flows as well as user interface styling.
 Throughout this article we will present the functionality we exposed in our APIs and the means by which you can make the most out of it.
 ## Improved Notification System
-The notification system in Trados Studio, which can be accessed via the Notification View pane (on the right-hand side), was intended as a mechanism allowing us to promote notifications in a non-intrusive manner, while translators interact with Studio.
+The notification system in <Var:ProductName>, which can be accessed via the Notification View pane (on the right-hand side), was intended as a mechanism allowing us to promote notifications in a non-intrusive manner, while translators interact with Studio.
 We continued to take advantage of it, but while developing new features, we realized  it had some short-comings that needed to be addressed.
 After we fixed the issues, we decided to make them available in the public APIs.

 In order to allow translators to remove a specific notification, we introduced two new properties on the `IStudioNotification` interface.
 As developers, you will have full control over which notifications can be removed by translators and which not, as well as over what should happen within the remove logic.